Thomas Eldridge and His Sanitarium

 Portion of 1916 Sanborn map showing the sanitarium at 1811 Vine Street.
 To the north across Wood Street are Girls Catholic High School (later renamed Hallahan) and Cathedral Parochial School.

 Eldridge embedded himself into the social scene in Philadelphia as best he could and was an outstanding self-promoter.
 In 1907 he discovered a new hobby that kept his name in the papers: ballooning.
 He took his first ride in a hot air balloon in 1907, leaving from the UGI plant in Point Breeze.
 He took hundreds of flights, and even parachuted out of a few as a thrill.
 He set an altitude record of 17,050 feet in 1910 with buddy Welsh Strawbridge.
 The duo ballooned from Philadelphia to New Hampshire in 1910, setting a local distance record.
 Eldridge flew as a passenger with Grover Cleveland Bergdoll in the Wright Brothers’ plane now in the Franklin Institute.
-That flight was the first to fly over Philadelphia with a passenger.
+That flight occurred in 1912, just after Bergdoll purchased the Model B Wright brothers plane for $5,000.
+The flight was the first over Philadelphia with a passenger.
 These exploits, and his presidency of the Philadelphia Aeronautical Recreation Society which he founded, made him a popular lecturer at the Lulu Temple, the Lions Club, the City Business Club, and women’s social clubs.
 He had a lecture hall at 1811 Vine Street and invited other (real) physicians to visit and learn.

 Eldridge was an early adopter and marketer of new technologies.
 Wilhelm Röntgen discovered X-rays in 1895.
 Radium was isolated by Marie Curie in 1898.
 Both radiation sources created a mania for both frivolous and supposedly therapeutic uses.
 Doctor Henry Pancoast, head of radiology at the University of Pennsylvania Hospital in 1904, was aware of Eldridge's attempt to electrically resuscitate a corpse, and called Eldridge a consummate quack.
 Pancoast had noted lightening of the skin of black patients when therapeutic x-ray treatments were applied to cancers and skin diseases.
 Eldridge was apparently aware of these side effects.
 Eldridge took these side effects in a new direction: intentional whitening of the skin of six black men (by his count) at the request of the patients.